daniellabow/united-way-bexar-county/README.md

 ## 📁 Project Structure

 ```
-CHANGES HAVE BEEB MADE, WILL BE UPDATED ASAP
+CHANGES HAVE BEEN MADE, WILL BE UPDATED ASAP
 ```